Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 Find out where there is network capacity in Auckland.

-The map below shows where there is capacity in our water and wastewater networks and treatment plants to support new housing, and where capacity is constrained.
+The map below shows where there is capacity in our water and wastewater networks and treatment plants to support new housing, and where there are capacity limitations.

-In most areas where capacity is constrained, we are planning projects to upgrade or expand the infrastructure.
+In most areas where there are limitations, we are planning projects to upgrade or expand the infrastructure.
 The timeframes for these projects are shown in the table that accompanies the map.

 A few rural areas have historic constraints that we inherited when we took over the region’s water and wastewater services in 2010.
-We are not planning to increase network capacity in these areas
+These are very small communities and we are not planning to increase network capacity in these areas.

-Find out when we will address the network constraints
+Find out when we will address the network limitations

 Read or download our network capacity map and table of helpful information.